techscriptlab/techscriptlab/README.md

 # Hi there, welcome to TechScript Lab! 👋

-### 🎓 The Official Project Documentation & Guidance Hub for Pune Students
+### 🎓 The Official Project Documentation & Guidance Hub for  Students

 > ⚠️ NOTE: This is a Demo & Service Account.
 > To see the Lead Developer's raw coding portfolio and advanced projects, visit our Main Profile below.